Master of Laws

 |Qualifications that meet minimum English requirements||A range of alternative qualifications may meet the University’s minimum English requirements|

 1. have a completed Honours degree of Bachelor of Laws or equivalent with a credit average; OR 2. have a completed Bachelor of Laws or equivalent with a credit average, plus a completed Graduate Diploma in Legal Practice; OR 3. have a completed Bachelor of Laws or equivalent with a credit average, plus substantial professional experience within the profession;OR 4. have a completed Bachelor of Laws or equivalent with a credit average, plus relevant research experience * within the profession.

 Substantial professional experience is considered to be at least two years of practice as either a barrister or solicitor. * Relevant research experience is the ability to demonstrate knowledge of the underlying principles in law at an advanced level and would include the demonstration of cognitive technical and communication skills and method associated with the discipline.

 Choose your applicant type to view the relevant fees and scholarships information for this program.

 |Indicative annual tuition fees (24 units)||International student place: $42,500|

 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-Graduates can pursue advanced career options in business, management and other professional fields.
+Graduates are well equipped to pursue advanced and rewarding career options in business, management and many other professional fields.

-Please note that this degree does not provide admission to practise law.
-For admission to practise, please refer to the Graduate Diploma in Legal Practice and the Bachelor of Laws.
+Note: this degree does not provide admission to practise law.
+Those seeking admission to practise should refer to the Graduate Diploma in Legal Practice and the Bachelor of Laws programs in Degree Finder.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.